MarcoPoloResearchLab/prompts/README.md

 - **Events:**
   - `toast-show` — emitted after copy/share to display the global toast.
   - `theme-toggle` — emitted when the footer switch changes modes.
+  - `card-bubble` — dispatched from cards toward the bubble layer to render the floating animation at the click position.
   Both events bubble within the root container so components remain DOM-scoped.

 ## Local Development